 Tibetan Snowfinch

-Tibetan Snowfinch Montifringilla henrici inhabits eastern Tibetan Plateau from Qinghai Lake to central and eastern Tibet and western Sichuan.
-Breeds on rocky, barren ground and in alpine meadows from above timberline to snowline, to 4600 m.
+Tibetan Snowfinch Montifringilla henrici, also known as Henri’s Snowfinch, is resident eastern Tibetan Plateau from Qinghai Lake to central and eastern Tibet and western Sichuan.
+HABITAT & BEHAVIOR Breeds on rocky, barren ground and in alpine meadows from above timberline to snowline, to 4600 m (15,090 ft.).
 Hops and runs quickly; flies powerfully.
-Monotypic.
-Long-winged, long-tailed, with large white patch on otherwise mostly black wing (brown tertials and scapulars).
-Earth-brown above, mainly unstreaked on head and neck; blackish streaking on mantle and back.
-Small, sometimes (in winter) diffuse black bib, bounded by white submoustachial stripe; black lore; white supercilium.
-On folded wing, white patch appears as long panel, but in flying birds white patch predominates over black parts of outstretched wings.
-Rump and uppertail coverts black at center, white at sides; tail mainly white, with two black central tail feathers and black tips to all rectrices.
-Underparts greyish-white, with dark-brown flanks.
-Female duller than male and has smaller, less distinct bib.
+ID & COMPARISON Long-winged, long-tailed, with large white patch on otherwise brownish-black wing.
+Earth-brown above, mainly unstreaked on head and neck.
+Blackish streaking on mantle and back.
+Small, sometimes diffuse black bib, bounded by white submustachial stripe.
+Black lores and white supercilium.
+On folded wing, white patch appears as long panel, but in flight white patch predominates over black parts of outstretched wings.
+Rump and uppertail coverts black at center, white at sides.
+Tail mainly white, with two black central tail feathers and black tips to all rectrices.
+Underparts greyish-white, flanks dark-brown.
+Female duller and has smaller, less distinct bib.
 Juvenile has more uniform brownish head and upperparts.
-Tibetan snowfinch has a paler, less contrasting grey-brown head and less white on wing (white broken by broad black bases of secondaries in open wing).
-Juvenile Tibetan also recognized by wing pattern and paler head.
-Very similar white-winged snowfinch (ssp. groumgrzimaili and kwenlunensis) is paler overall and has more sandy-brown upperparts, a more uniformly grey head, and a faint or absent white submoustachial stripe and supercilium.
-Other snowfinches easily identified by different head, wing and rump pattern.
-Bill horn in non-breeding birds; during breeding season, black with basal half of lower mandible yellow; iris brown.
-Feet black.
-Abrupt, nasal calls.
+Black-winged Snowfinch M. adamsi has paler, less contrasting grey-brown head and less white on wing.
+Very similar White-winged Snowfinch M. nivalis groumgrzimaili and M. n. kwenlunensis are paler overall and have upperparts more sandy-brown, head more uniformly grey, and faint or absent white submoustachial stripe and supercilium.
+Other snowfinches readily identifiable by different head, wing, and rump pattern.
+BARE PARTS Bill horn in non-breeding, breeding black with basal half of lower mandible yellow.
+Iris brown, feet black.
+VOICE Abrupt, nasal calls.
 Flocks twitter constantly. — Craig Brelsford

 THE OLD WORLD SPARROWS OF CHINA